pckv/kompis/README.md

 Authorization: Bearer xxx.yyy.zzz
 ```

+- `403 FORBIDDEN` if you either don't own the listing, or are not assigned to the listing
+- `403 FORBIDDEN` if `Authorization` header is invalid
 - `404 NOT FOUND` if a listing with the given ID was not found
-- `409 FORBIDDEN` if you either don't own the listing, or are not assigned to the listing

 ---